Disney's much-anticipated video streaming service is now available in the US.

 Check out some photos of the interface above.

 The interface reminds us of a mixture of Apple TV and Netflix.
 There's a preview screen on the top third of the TV app, while the bottom has several rows with rectangle content icons.
-The first row looks like it serves up all of Disney's brands: Disney, Pixar, Marvel, Star Wars and National Geographic.
+The first row serves up all of Disney's brands: Disney, Pixar, Marvel, Star Wars, and National Geographic.
 Subsequent rows are for recommended content, new TV series or movies, and genres.

-Disney+ apps will be available for a wide range of hardware, including smart TVs, web browsers, tablets, smartphones, streaming devices and game consoles.
+In the US, Disney+ apps are available to download from app stores across a wide range of hardware, including smart TVs, tablets, smartphones, streaming devices, game consoles, even desktop web browsers.
 Here's a list of confirmed devices so far: